nerobot/ESP8266-Thermostat/README.md

 ### Thermometer Sensor

-* Load the example into Eclipse
+* Load the projects into Eclipse
 * Open file "/include/user_config.h" and change the #defines as necessary (I've left them to the default ones in the example)
+*